Skip to content

 9. Fixed-rate – A fixed-rate loan means the interest rate stays the same for the entire loan term.
 It does not change over time, no matter how market conditions fluctuate.

 11. Mortgage insurance – Mortgage insurance helps protect your mortgage lender in the event you fall behind on your loan.
-It is required on all FHA loans, but may not be required if you have a conventional loan.
-On FHA loans, your premium is paid up-front (at closing) and then again annually (split monthly across the year).
-If you have a conventional loan with mortgage insurance, you’ll only pay it monthly.
+It is required on all FHA loans but may not be required on a Conventional loan.

-Do you need more help understanding the mortgage process?
-We’re here for you.
+If you want to learn more about the mortgage process, we’re here for you.
 Get in touch with a loan officer at Embrace Home Loans today, and we’ll guide the way.

 Your mortgage options for a smooth journey home.